KUSA (TV): NBC affiliation (1995–present)

-In July 1996, Rapid City NBC affiliate KEVN-TV opted to join Fox, leaving the Black Hills region of South Dakota without a full-power NBC affiliate.
-As a result, most cable providers in that region began piping in KUSA.
-Channel 9 served as the market's default NBC affiliate until 1998, when KNBN-LP signed on as the network's new affiliate for the Black Hills region; that station was not carried on cable until it was upgraded to full-power as KNBN on May 14, 2000.

 In August 2007, KUSA began the "9NEWS High School Hotshots Program", which awarded one of twelve student athletes from Colorado's high schools nominated for their academic excellence, selected by the school's administration and staff that recorded their high school football games; the program has since extended to cover winter sports at the schools.

 Like many Gannett stations, KUSA dropped the "-TV" suffix ten days after the official digital television transition date of June 12, 2009, although KUSA had made the transition to digital-exclusive broadcasts nearly two months earlier.

-Around the first week of October 2012, Gannett entered a dispute against Dish Network regarding compensation fees and Dish's AutoHop commercial-skip feature on its Hopper digital video recorders.
-Gannett ordered that Dish discontinue AutoHop on the account that it is affecting advertising revenues for KUSA and KTVD, thus taking a big chunk out of the pockets of potential advertisers in the Rocky Mountains.
-Gannett threatened to pull all of its stations (including KUSA and KTVD) should the skirmish continue beyond October 7 and Dish and Gannett fail to reach an agreement.
-The two parties eventually reached an agreement after extending the deadline for a few hours.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 KUSA and KTVD were retained by the latter company, named Tegna.

 On August 19, 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
-In Denver, Nexstar already owns KDVR and KWGN-TV.
+In Denver, Nexstar already owned KDVR (channel 31) and KWGN-TV (the former KFEL-TV).
+The deal was approved and completed on March 19, 2026.
+As part of the transaction, Nexstar committed to the divestiture of KTVD within two years, along with five other stations in markets where the two companies combined held four TV station licenses.
+KUSA continues to operate separately from KDVR as the legality of the merger is challenged, with Phil Weiser of Colorado among eight state attorneys general who have filed to block the deal.